After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 - Column level: allows you to map columns to existing dimensions in the model, displays histograms for the currently selected column (rectangles indicating frequency of data items in successive numerical intervals), lists the attribute and dimension types that you can apply to the column, and displays any data-quality issues represented as quality bars under Data Quality.
 The green section indicates correct values, while those in red indicate incorrect values.
 Those in gray are empty.

-- When you select a column in (Table
+- When you select a column in (Grid

 View) or Card